cessen/ropey/README.md

 ## Unsafe Code

-Ropey does use unsafe code to help acheive some of its space and performance characteristics.
-Although a lot of effort has been put into keeping unsafe code compartmentalized and making it correct, it is nevertheless _not_ recommended to use Ropey in software that may face adversarial conditions.
+Ropey does use unsafe code to help achieve some of its space and performance characteristics.
+Although effort has been put into keeping the unsafe code compartmentalized, it is nevertheless _not_ recommended at this time to use Ropey in software that may face adversarial conditions.

 Auditing, fuzzing, etc. of the unsafe code in Ropey is extremely welcome.
-If any unsoundness is found, _please_ file an issue!
-Also welcome are recommendations for how to remove any of the unsafe code from Ropey without introducing significant space or performance regressions, or how to compartmentalize the unsafe code even better.
+If you find any unsoundness, _please_ file an issue!
+Also welcome are recommendations for how to remove any of the unsafe code without introducing significant space or performance regressions, or how to compartmentalize the unsafe code even better.

 ## License